Integrating with SIGNiX

 SIGNiX can send emails to signers and submitters to inform them of documents ready to be signed, while real-time push notifications automatically inform integrated systems that various events have taken place, allowing the triggering of other workflows in complementary systems.

 An Application Programing Interface…effectively the tools and hooks by which your services will integrate with SIGNiX.
-The SIGNiX FLEX API is RESTful Web Services-based (which your developers should understand).
+The SIGNiX FLEX API is XML based and should be easy for your developers to understand.

 A Transaction is a set of one or multiple documents that can be digitally signed, acknowledged or reviewed by one or multiple signers and is submitted together for execution through SIGNiX.